 - A wholly or partially manmade pool, pond, or other body of water which tends to produce disease vectors, biting insects and/or pests.
 In addition, in case of swimming pools, water quality and clarity may be declared a threat to or endangerment of public health and safety when the clarity of the pool water is such that the main drain grate is not completely visible to a person standing on the pool deck, or the recirculation system or disinfection feeding equipment is missing or not functioning

 - Obstructions or diversion of the natural or artificial flow of water, whether by dams, blocks or other means, which tend to produce or results in the stagnation of water

-- A dead tree or dead tree limbs which threaten or endanger public safety and/or welfare
+- Dead or dying trees, limbs, branches or parts which threaten or endanger public safety and/or welfare.

 Residential Land Use covers permitted uses and structures, permitted accessory uses and structures, permissible uses by exception, minimum lot requirements, minimum lot coverage by all buildings and structures, minimum yard requirements and maximum height of structures in the Residential Rural, Residential Low Density and Residential High Density categories.